JP-Prototypes/spot_coding_challenge/Readme.txt

 Expected output:
 bosdyn-api                 3.3.2
+bosdyn-client              3.3.2
+bosdyn-core                3.3.2

+additional packages can be installed if needed: pip install bosdyn-client==3.3.2 bosdyn-mission==3.3.2 bosdyn-choreography-client==3.3.2

 bosdyn-choreography-client 3.3.2
 bosdyn-choreography-protos 3.3.2
-bosdyn-client              3.3.2
-bosdyn-core                3.3.2
 bosdyn-mission             3.3.2

-if some packages are missing due to installation issues, try: pip install bosdyn-client==3.3.2 bosdyn-mission==3.3.2 bosdyn-choreography-client==3.3.2

-note: not all of the pakcages above are strictly needed for this challenge, however it is documented for completeness
+note: not all of the packages above are strictly needed for this challenge, however it is documented for completeness.

 ----- Script Clarification -----